matteobaccan/dbchat/README.md

 1. **Install Prerequisites**: Java 17+, Maven 3.6+
 2. **Build the Project**: `mvn clean package -P standard-databases` or similar
 3. **Configure Database**: Set environment variables
-4. **Download Claude Desktop**: From claude.ai/download
+4. **Choose Your Mode**:
+   - **For Claude Desktop**: Run in stdio mode
+   - **For Web Applications**: Run in HTTP mode
-5. **Configure MCP**: Add server to Claude Desktop config
+5. **Configure Integration**: Add server to Claude Desktop or integrate with your web app
-6. **Start Querying**: Ask Claude about your data!
+6. **Start Querying**: Ask Claude about your data or make HTTP requests!

-Transform your database interactions with natural language queries, automated visualizations, and intelligent analysis through the power of Claude Desktop and the Database MCP Server.
+Transform your database interactions with natural language queries, automated visualizations, and intelligent analysis through the power of Claude Desktop and the Database MCP Server - now available in both stdio and HTTP modes for maximum flexibility.

 ## License